jinghua000/shadow-fns/README.md

 calc(3) // => 10
 ```

-If you are using packing tools like webpack, you can import source code directly,
+And if you are using es module, you can import source code directly,

-which can show the comments and jump to the source, will do much help to develop.
+which can show the comments and jump to the source in some IDE, will do much help to develop.

 ```javascript
 import { * as f } from 'shadow-fns/src'